Why aren't All Doctors Restoring Hormones to Optimal Levels and/or Effects?

 unless the dose is too high.
 Adults given growth hormone don't develop fluid retention, joint aches, and diabetes, unless the dose

 is excessive!
-Hormones are not drugs and the FDA (Federal Drug Administration) should have no regulatory power over them
+Hormones are not drugs and the FDA (Federal Drug Administration) should not lump hormones together with

 7. Relying on indirect and insensitive tests to diagnose hormone deficiencies or determine the dose. (e.g. the TSH, an